wakandaai/wakandaai.github.io/README.md

-# Official Webpage of for the Wakanda AI Project
+# Official Webpage of the Wakanda AI Project

 ## Acknowledgment